rokubop/talon-ui-elements/README.md

 # ui_elements

-ui_elements is an experimental Talon library for building overlays and interactive UIs on your screen.
+ui_elements is an experimental Talon library for building stateful overlays and interactive UIs on your screen, using HTML/CSS/React-like syntax.

-- Syntax inspired by HTML, CSS, and React
-- Supports highlighting, buttons, inputs, dynamic state, and effects
-- Voice accessible

 ## Usage
 Choose [elements](#elements) from `actions.user.ui_elements` and create a renderer function